Labour conference gives Starmer chance to stress dividing lines with Tories

 Some dissent is also possible when delegates sing the national anthem – for the first time in recent history – at the start of the gathering on Sunday.

-After Sir Keir leads tributes to the late Queen, deputy leader Angela Rayner will open the conference with pledge to end the Tory “procurement racket” and instead reward businesses that create local jobs, skills and regeneration.
+After Sir Keir leads tributes to the late Queen, Ms Rayner will open the conference with pledge to end the Tory “procurement racket” and instead reward businesses that create local jobs, skills and regeneration.

+One in every six public procurement contracts issued by the Government in the last five years were won by businesses with links to a tax haven, Ms Rayner noted.

 She said: “Under the next Labour Government there will be no hiding place for cronies and no corner for corruption.
 We’ll give the Tory sleaze merchants their marching orders, end handouts to tax havens and strike off failed providers.”